At least 4 killed, 12 wounded in ‘twin blasts’ targeting police station in KP’s Hangu: police

-At least four people, including a police officer, were killed while 12 sustained injuries when two blasts rocked the Doaba police station in Khyber Pakthunkhwa’s Hangu on Friday, according to police.
+At least four people, including a police officer, were killed while 12 sustained injuries when two blasts rocked the Doaba police station in Khyber Pakhtunkhwa’s Hangu on Friday, according to police.

 Hangu District Police Officer Nisar Ahmed confirmed the casualties and injuries to Dawn.com.